 Dementia means someone is having trouble with memory or thinking to an extent that they need help with performing daily activities.
 Though it mostly affects older people, it’s not a normal part of aging.

 Our clinicians who specialize in dementia-related diseases will work diligently to identify a cause and find treatment or therapies that might be able to slow that decline or, in some cases of dementia, stop or reverse it.

 Dementia is not a specific disease.
 It’s a general term given to a group of symptoms affecting memory, thinking and functional abilities to a point where you can’t do normal activities on your own.

 The term describes the state of someone’s mental function and entails a decline in that function from a previously higher level.
 No two people living with a disease that causes dementia experience the exact same set of symptoms.
 Areas that could be affected include:

-Memory loss is a common symptom of dementia.
-However, memory loss by itself does not mean you have dementia.
-People with dementia have serious problems with two or more brain functions, such as memory and language.
-Although dementia is common in very elderly people, it is not part of normal aging.
+Although memory loss is a common symptom of dementia, it alone does not mean you have dementia.
+People with dementia have a problem with two or more of the brain functions listed above.

-Many different diseases can cause dementia, including Alzheimer's disease and stroke.
 Drugs are available to treat some of these diseases.
-While these drugs cannot cure dementia or repair brain damage, they may improve symptoms or slow down the disease.
+While these drugs rarely cure dementia or repair brain damage, they may improve symptoms or slow the disease.

-Cognitive Specialists: Ohio State has the most fellowship-trained cognitive specialists in Ohio.
-Our four physicians and nurse practitioner bring a high level of skill to diagnosing and treating dementia and addressing the disease’s effects on patients and families.
-We are experts in behavioral neurology and neuropsychiatry, as well.
+Cognitive specialists – There are not many fellowship-trained cognitive specialists in the United States; however, the Ohio State Wexner Medical Center has the most in Ohio.
+Our physicians and nurse practitioners bring a high level of skill to diagnosing and treating dementia and addressing the disease’s effects on patients and families.
+We’re experts in behavioral neurology and neuropsychiatry, as well.